 It also provides a structure for you to figure out what book you really want to write.
 It is a plan.

-These 2 functions of the book proposal are not necessarily the same.
+These are not the same thing.
 In fact, they are really really different.

 What you care most about is the synopsis.
 A book should have an argument that requires longer treatment but it’s hard to think that big as you are writing it.
 Writing an outline can help you see how to tackle a project of this size.

 For most academics your first book proposal will be a proposal to turn your PhD dissertation into a book. (see also Publishing from your dissertation) Thus you already have a substantial document written, albeit one that requires revisions.

 Because you have done a substantial amount of writing and thinking to create the dissertation, writing a book proposal helps you make decisions.
 Doing the work the publisher cares about gives you some perspective on what was necessary for the PhD but not really needed for this particular audience.
 It also helps you clarify what the audience for the book needs that isn’t in the current version.
 You can then make a plan for revisions that will satisfy your needs and provide the basis for explaining to a publisher how the book will differ from the dissertation.

 In other circumstances it isn’t quite as clear.
 Some people write proposals and get a contract before they start writing.
 Others wait until they have a substantial manuscript before they write a proposal.
 Sometimes the publisher will determine which strategy you use.

 Why do you want to write a book proposal now?